 Known for his versatility, Mr. Clark's recent work includes Older Thompson in Chelsea Opera’s production of Tom Cipullo’s Glory Denied; Bach’s Christmas Oratorio with Brooklyn’s Grace Chorale; Henry Higgins in My Fair Lady at Syracuse Opera; William Schumann's Casey at Bat with the Putnam Chorale, and Carmina Burana with The New Jersey Choral Society.
-In the 2016-17 season he has made his debut with New York City Opera in their sold out production of Candide, directed by Harold Prince, who cast him in a handful of comic cameos.
-He returned to Teatro Grattacielo in their performance of a verismo rarity, Cassandra of Vittorio Gnecchi and sang Giorgio Germont in scenes from La Traviata in the Saint Ann’s First Monday Concerts.
-He returned to NYCO in June for the NYC premiere of Peter Eötvös' opera Angels in America.
+In the 2016-17 season he made his debut with New York City Opera in their sold out production of Candide, directed by Harold Prince, who cast him in an array of comic roles.
+He also returned to Teatro Grattacielo in their performance of a verismo rarity, Cassandra of Vittorio Gnecchi and sang his first ever Giorgio Germont in scenes from La Traviata in the Saint Ann’s First Monday Concerts.
+He also returned to New York City Opera for the NYC premiere of Peter Eötvös' opera Angels in America.